-Best Practices: Last September, a St. John’s University freshman donned a Fred Flintstone mask and walked onto the New York campus carrying a loaded rifle in a plastic bag.
+The high-profile cases capture our attention.
+Take the 2008 case of the St. John’s University freshman, who donned a Fred Flintstone mask and walked onto the New York campus carrying a loaded rifle in a plastic bag.
 A security guard spotted the end of the barrel and then helped subdue the gunman before shots were fired.
 As police swarmed the area, panicked students holed up in classrooms.
 Within eight minutes, they got a text message on their cell phones telling them that an armed man had been arrested on campus and that they should stay put.
 Messages kept coming for the next three hours while police scoured the campus.